-It’s almost januari 1st, and for most of us that means we are already reviewing the past year and setting goals for the next.
-For many people, losing weight or getting more active is a returning favourite on the goal-list.
-And what better way to focus on reaching your goals than getting a new fitness tracker or smartwatch ^^.
+Around January most people look back at the previous year and set goals for the next.
+For many people, losing weight or getting more active is a returning favorite on the goal list.
+And what better way to focus on reaching your goals than getting a new fitness tracker or smartwatch?

-Being a gamer and a gadget freak, I’m always trying to keep myself up to date on the latest geeky gadgets.
+As a gamer and a gadget freak, I try to keep up to date on the latest geeky gadgets.
 I first got into the smartwatches when the original Pebble got released.
-When the follow up, Pebble 2 got released, I immediately backed it on Kickstarter.
-Unfortunately, Pebble got bought by Fitbit.
-I was angry for a while, because one of my reasons to back Pebble was that all of their software was open-source, so that anyone could make apps for the watch.
-This resulted in quite a few really cool apps and games.
-Also, when Fitbit bought Pebble, they announced that they wouldn’t continue the line so that meant no replacements or repairs in the future.
-So after my Pebble 2 broke down, it was time for me to again dive into the world of smartwatches.
+When the second edition got released, I immediately backed it on Kickstarter.
+Unfortunately, the product was bought by Fitbit.
+At first, I was upset, because one of my reasons to back Pebble was the open-source software.
+Which means that anyone could make apps for the watch.
+This resulted in quite a few cool apps and games.
+Soon after Fitbit announced that they wouldn’t continue the line.
+Which meant no replacements or repairs in the future.
+So when my Pebble 2 broke, it was time for me to dive into the world of smartwatches again.

-I ended up buying a fitbit Ionic in the end (despite me still being kinda angry with them for buying Pebble).
-While the Pebble 2 was a big upgrade from the original Pebble because it finally had a color screen, Fitbit Ionic was a HUGE upgrade.
-The Ionic had (and still has) beautiful graphics and while you of course don’t really need that on a watch, it’s still pretty cool and of course that’s what counts.
+Despite my initial instinct, I ended up buying a Fitbit Ionic.
+Before this Pebble 2 was a step up from the original Pebble with a color screen.
+However Fitbit Ionic was an even bigger upgrade.
+The Ionic had beautiful graphics and while you, of course, don’t need that on a watch, it’s still pretty cool and of course, that’s what counts.

-After the GPS on my Ionic broke down and I couldn’t use it to track my running anymore (true, this was only an excuse to buy something different) I ended up buying a Garmin Vivoactive 4s.
-I didn’t put in much research and mainly wanted a watch that was great at tracking runs and various kinds of sports.
-I wish I had researched it a little further, because after I had already bought it, I found out that Garmin has really geeky watches that I would rather have bought (and now I feel sad!).
-So, to prevent you from making the same mistakes, I present a list of watches for you to buy to express you geekiness.
+After the GPS on my Ionic broke and I couldn’t use it to track my running anymore, I bought a Garmin Vivoactive 4s.
+I didn’t research much and mainly wanted a watch that was great at tracking runs and various sports.
+I wish I had researched it a little further because after I found out that Garmin has geeky watches that I would rather have bought.
+And I couldn’t help but feel a bit sad!
+So, to prevent you from making the same mistakes, I present a list of watches for you to buy to express your geekiness.
 There are even a few games you can play on those watches.
-Because why not!
+Because why not?!

 Legacy Hero series

-The Legacy Hero series has two versions: The First Avenger and the Captain Marvel.
-They both have the exact same specs and only differ in looks.
-Specs wise, they are similar to the Vivoactive 4 (see why I’m sad… 🙁 ).
-Personally, I like the First Avenger watch a little more than the Captain Marvel one, because the back of the watch is inscribed with the words: “I can do this all day”.
-Both watches have themes to customize the look of the watchface with, and based on your fitness efforts you can achieve theme-based goal stickers.
+The Legacy Hero series has two versions: The First Avenger and Captain Marvel.
+They both have the same specs and only differ in looks.
+Specs-wise, they are similar to the Vivoactive 4.
+I personally like the First Avenger watch more than the Captain Marvel one, because of the inscription on the back that says “I can do this all day”.
+Both watches have themes to customize the look of the watch face with, and based on your fitness efforts you can achieve theme-based goal stickers.

 Legacy Saga series